tetris245/ULTRAbc/README.md

 Changes for future version

 * Integrated the Moaner script - thanks to Myrhanda and Kimei for their permissions :) - the integration is more advanced than in QAM, it means that BCX will no more complaint about incompatibilities
-* New command: sosbuttons to display + enable / hide + disable the emergency buttons in chat room
+* New command: sosbuttons to display + enable / hide + disable the emergency buttons in chat room - your setting in saved with the Moaner parameters
 * Fixed the bug with the FREE button (no more need to go back to chat room)
 * Improved the forced normal talk in chat rooms